massma/website/website-src/vpd-et.md

 ---
-pagetitle: "Adam's plant and aridity research"
+pagetitle: "Plants and aridity research"
 ---

 Does increasing atmospheric dryness increase or reduce evapotranspiration?